 First, anyone pursuing a career as an experience copywriter should have at least basic grammar, spelling, techniques for copywriting and vocabulary knowledge.
 Without these basics, writing compelling content or creating persuasive emails or ads will be tough.
 On the other hand, having a copywriting course certification, copywriting books and copywriting knowledge will give you an edge among other copywriter.

 Next up on the copywriting lists is investigative journalism.
 Investigative journalists are essential for any business that wants to keep its customers informed about changes or updates happening inside the company.
 They’re also great at ferreting out information about competitors’ operations.

 Then there are market researchers.
 Market researchers work with businesses to determine what products or services their customers want and need.
 They also collect data from surveys and interviews to accurately predict consumer behavior.

 Copywriters specializing in web valuable content such as blog posts or email retargeting blog posts tend to be good at researching different topics and finding new ways to present information excitingly.
 They often have strong writing skills and an understanding of search engine optimization (SEO).

 Copywriting is all about satisfying your readers’ needs.
 The best way to do this is to understand what they want and need, then give it to them in the most effective way possible.

 Copywriters should always know their target readers.
 This can be done by understanding the demographics of their market and the psychographics of their target audience.
-Additionally, copywriters should pay attention to what content is being shared on social media and other popular platforms to understand better what content resonates with consumers.
+Additionally, copywriters should pay attention to what content is being shared as Social proof and other popular platforms to understand better what content resonates with consumers.

 3. Start by planning